European Battery Alliance: Operations

 The action plan adopted focuses on innovating and developing a sustainable and competitive battery 'ecosystem' within Europe.
 The primary objective is to create a manufacturing value chain with sustainable battery cells at its core in order to avoid a technological dependence from 3rd parties.
 According to analysts, by 2025, Europe could capture a €250 billion market.
-EU wide demand is forecast to demand 10 to 20 large-scale battery cell production facilities.
+EU-wide demand is forecast to require 10 to 20 large-scale battery cell production facilities.
 The first planned plant, called the "Automotive Cell Co.", will be stationed at a Groupe PSA’s site in Kaiserslautern.
 Saft Groupe S.A. will be taking part in the operations as this plant will be complementing another production facility located at Hauts-de-France.
 The two plants are to be operational by 2024, employ around 2,000 and serve up to 15% of Europe's demand.

 Environmental impact

 The European Union and all stakeholders involved are considering the entire life-cycle of batteries, including the environmental gains of use and the impact triggered by their production.
-Recycling and the recovery of materials at the end of the life cycle reduces the impact of both mining and manufacturing. emissions and hazardous substances used are lowered and the impact of mining is reduced.
+Recycling and the recovery of materials at the end of the life cycle reduce the impact of both mining and manufacturing. emissions and hazardous substances used are lowered and the impact of mining is reduced.
 The EU wants to ensure recycling through the Battery Directive to offset the negative side of the equation.